turksmathstuff/turksmathstuff.github.io/apcalcreview.md

 ### The DemystMC Problems
 These all  come from MasterMathMentor.com.
 * [Demystifying Calc AB](https://mastermathmentor.com/calc/abmcexamprep.ashx)  A great collection of multiple choice problems that are sorted by topic.
 They're split up in the assignments above.
 * [Demystifying Calc BC](https://mastermathmentor.com/calc/bcmcexamprep.ashx)  Same as above, but targeted at BC topics.
+[Here's the link](https://mastermathmentor.com/calc/BCFRExamPrep.ashx) to the free response version that I just call Demyst BC in the BC assignments above.
+(Those are the ones I would skip if time is an issue or it's all too overwhelming.)

 ### Preparing Tests
 Students in my classes purchase review books every year and we work through them.
 There are two that I highly recommend, but they have a minimum order of 10 books so you'll need a teacher to organize it.
 The first book is from [Venture Publishing](https://www.vent-pub.com/pab100/).
 I've only ever used the AB book but it's outstanding.
 The other book that I use with my students taking the BC exam is from [D&S Marketing](https://www.dsmarketing.com/).
 I've only ever used the BC book from here, but again, it's outstanding.
 The books from both companies contain 6 practice exams.